-Rating Summary of factors underlying Recommended Actions Undertaken Actions rating 3 on business relationships; verify individual customer identity using reliable, independent source documents, data or information (identification data); o conduct on-going due diligence on business relationships; with the guideline can be imposed pursuant to section 34 of the MLFTA.
-With respect to the underlined outstanding issue relating to updating data collected during the CDD process, this matter is being dealt with in the revised AML guidelines No express prohibition against reduced CDD measures where there is a risk of ML and FT verify individual customer identity using reliable, independent source documents, data or information (identification data); Simplified CDD measures should not be acceptable whenever there is a suspicion of ML or TF.
-MLFTA 2011 defines "business transaction" to include a business arrangement and an occasional transaction.
-An occasional transaction is defined as a financial or other relevant transaction other than one conducted or to be conducted in the course of an existing business arrangement and includes a wire transfer.
-The enforceability of the following requirements should be extended from the Section 15 (1)(b) of the MLFTA, 2011 requires a financial institution to verify the identity of a customer by means of reliable documents data or information from an independent source where (i) the customer requests the institution to enter into a business arrangement or conduct an occasional transaction with the customer;
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions on business relationships; ◆ verify individual customer identity using reliable, independent source documents, data or information (identification data); conduct on-going due diligence on business relationships; with the guideline can be imposed pursuant to section 34 of the MLFTA.
+With respect to the underlined outstanding issue relating to updating data collected during the CDD process, this matter is being dealt with in the revised AML guidelines • No express prohibition against reduced CDD measures where there is a risk of ML and FT verify individual customer identity using reliable, independent source documents, data or information (identification data); Simplified CDD measures should not be acceptable whenever there is a suspicion of ML or TF. • MLFTA 2011 defines "business transaction" to include a business arrangement and an occasional transaction.
+An occasional transaction is defined as a financial or other relevant transaction other than one conducted or to be conducted in the course of an existing business arrangement and includes a wire transfer. • The enforceability of the following requirements should be extended from the Section 15 (1)(b) of the MLFTA, 2011 requires a financial institution to verify the identity of a customer by means of reliable documents data or information from an independent source where (i) the customer requests the institution to enter into a business arrangement or conduct an occasional transaction with the customer;

-Rating Commonweal of footons and coloring Recommended Actions Undertaken Actions Kaung Summary of factors underlying rating 3 Recommended Actions Ondertaken Actions The following requirements are only enforceable on the licensees of the CBB and the Supervisor of Insurance; Scrutiny of transactions and updating of data or documents collected under the CDD process Measures for high and low risk categories of customers Timing of verification and failure to complete CDD and application of CDD requirements to existing customers. licensees of the CBB and the Supervisor of insurance to all other financial institution; Scrutiny of transactions and updating of data or documents collected under the CDD process Measures for high and low risk categories of customers Timing of verification and failure to complete CDD and application of CDD requirements to existing customers. (ii) doubt exists about the veracity or adequacy of customer identification data previously obtained in respect of the customer; or (iii) there is a suspicion of money laundering or financing of terrorism in connection with the customer.
+Rati Summary of factors underlying rating Recommended Actions Undertaken Actions The following requirements are only enforceable on the licensees of the CBB and the Supervisor of Insurance; Scrutiny of transactions and updating of data or documents collected under the CDD process Measures for high and low risk categories of customers Timing of verification and failure to complete CDD and application of CDD requirements to existing customers. licensees of the CBB and the Supervisor of insurance to all other financial institution; Scrutiny of transactions and updating of data or documents collected under the CDD process Measures for high and low risk categories of customers Timing of verification and failure to complete CDD and application of CDD requirements to existing customers. (ii) doubt exists about the veracity or adequacy of customer identification data previously obtained in respect of the customer; or (iii) there is a suspicion of money laundering or financing of terrorism in connection with the customer.
 Section 15 states at subsection: (2) A financial institution shall take reasonable measures to establish whether a customer is acting on behalf of another person.
-(3) Where it appears to a financial institution that a customer is acting on behalf of another person, the institution shall take reasonable measures to (a) establish the true identity not only of the customer but also of the person on whose behalf or for whose ultimate benefit the customer may be acting; (b) verify the identity of both the customer and the person on whose behalf or for whose ultimate benefit the customer may be acting by means of reliable documents, data or information from an independent source; and (c) establish whether the customer is authorised to act on behalf of the person in the capacity and in the proposed business arrangement or
+(3) Where it appears to a financial institution that a customer is acting on behalf of another person, the institution shall take reasonable measures to (a) establish the true identity not only of the customer but also of the person on whose behalf or for whose ultimate benefit the customer may be acting; (b) verify the identity of both the customer and the person on whose behalf or for whose soft reliable documents, data or information from an independent source; and (c) establish whether the customer is authorised to act on behalf of the person in the capacity and in the proposed business arrangement or